microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-messaging-overview.md

 The **body** property of a **chatMessage** object represents the body of the message.
 The **body** property can refer to other elements in the schema such as mentions or attachments.
 The contents can be `text` or `html`, as specified by the **contentType** property of the [itemBody](/graph/api/resources/itembody) resource type.

-Teams supports more schema elements beyond the HTML specifications to support other elements like mentions.
-The **chatMessage** schema supports the following non-HTML elements:
+The **chatMessage** schema supports the following non-HTML elements that Teams also supports:

 - at - A reference to an [chatMessageMention](/graph/api/resources/chatmessagemention) that represents the details of a user, application, [channel](/graph/api/resources/channel?preserve-view=true), [team](/graph/api/resources/team), or [tag](/graph/api/resources/teamworktag) that is @mentioned.
 - attachment - Represents the position of an attachment reference.